jonrh/lambda-lovelace/README.md

 In the beginning our project scope was to create a general recommendation system for all sorts of media: news, tweets, blogs, videos, etc. However given professor's feedback we decided to focus the idea on Twitter.
 We believe that doing so will allow us to deliver a more refined and complete solution.
 However if things go exceedingly well we may revisit this idea for further expansion.

 ## Minimum Viable Product
-Given the description we gave for the Personalised News project a minimum viable product would be a recommender system + mobile client for Twitter.
-I guess we’d have to detail a bit further what exactly that is.

-A recommender system
+The minimum viable product we set ourselves out to achieve is a recommender system to filter out tweets from the timeline that are not of interest.
+That is, it will only include the back-end, no mobile app.
+The aim is to have a tweet timeline where a user would rate our version better than the default one provided by Twitter.
+We will see how deep we will get but the aim is to be able to have an objective evaluation that shows a statistically significant difference in user preference.

 ## Evaluation Method